Top Bollywood movies of 70s (1970 to 1979):

-The Bollywood in 70s was at the peak of everything you can relate to in a Hindi movie – acting, directing, music and exploring new boundaries.
-As you can see below, some of the best Bollywood movies of all times were produced during this decade.
+The Bollywood in 70’s was at the peak of of its game.
+Everything you can relate to in a Hindi movie – acting, directing, music and exploring new boundaries – was flourishing.
+Some of the best Bollywood movies of all times were produced during this decade.

 So here we go:

-1. Sholay (1975): This all-time-great movie needs no introduction; it is one of the biggest hit ever from Bollywood.
+1. Sholay (1975): This all-time-great movie needs no introduction; it is one of the biggest hits ever.
 It is a classic thriller of modern days, a must watch Bollywood gem.
 The mega cast includes Dharmendra, Sanjeev Kumar, Amitabh Bachchan, Hema Malini, Jaya Bhaduri and Amjad Khan.
 Sholay is the highest grossing film of all time in Indian cinema.
 When first released, the movie did not win any major awards from the film critics, but it has a cult like following.
 At the 50th Filmfare, it received the award as the Best Film of 50 Years.

 4. Mera Naam Joker (1970): Raj Kapoor spent every penny he had on this movie, and it flopped during the first release – it was just too long, with run time over 5 hours.
-The second release, the re-edited and compressed version, ended up as one of the most successful film of all times.
-Comedy, drama, tragedy, romance…. it has something for audiences of all ages, including a fine soundtrack.
-The mega cast includes Raj Kapoor, Simi Garewal, Manoj Kumar, Rishi Kapoor, Dharmendra, Dara Singh, Kseniya Ryabinkina, Padmini and Rajendra Kumar.
+The second release, the re-edited and compressed version, ended up as one of the most successful films of all times.
+Comedy, drama, tragedy, romance…. it has something for audiences of all tastes, including a fine soundtrack.
+The mega cast includes Raj Kapoor, Simi Garewal, Manoj Kumar, Rishi Kapoor, Dharmendra, Dara Singh, Kseniya Ryabinkina, Padmini and Rajendra Kumar

 7. Garam Hawa (1973): This is probably one of the most sensitive and poignant films based on the 1947 Indo-Pak partition.
 Directing by M.S.
 Sathyu, the film is about a Muslim family that decides to remain in India after the partition.
 This art film was India’s official entry to the Academy Award’s Best Foreign Film category, also nominated for the Golden Palm at the Cannes Film Festival.
 This masterpiece won a National Film Award and three Filmfare Awards as well.